 The beauty of travel though is that it really does get you thinking about humanity at a broader level, puts you out of your comfort zone, and forces you to think about the simple values of life.

-A Little About Omo
+A Little About Omo Valley, Ethiopia

 The region of Omo Valley of Ethiopia probably deserves a little bit of an introduction.
 I certainly didn’t know much about it and after a bit of research I knew that I couldn’t miss this opportunity.

 Omo Valley is truly one of the last surviving group of people where modernization has hardly touched them which feels impossible in an era of Internet.
-For centuries, 200,000 or so Omo Valley tribespeople have pursued preindustrial lifestyles that until more recently have been left alone to their own devices because the land was considered useless and too remote for exploitation.
-Beyond the gifts of tourists and garbage left behind, men, women, and children all express themselves in their own tribal identity.
+For centuries, 200,000 or so Omo Valley tribes have pursued preindustrial lifestyles that until more recently have been left alone to their own devices because the land was considered useless and too remote for exploitation.
+Beyond the gifts of tourists and garbage left behind, men, women, and children all express themselves in their own unique culture and tribal identity.

 What makes them so fascinating is the fact that in such a small area, there is an incredibly diversity of language and genetics that also live as traditionally as they currently do.
-With 14 tribes, each carries its own language, customs, and heritage.
+With 14 tribes, each carries its own language, customs, way of life, and heritage.
 It also may not be a coincidence that the oldest Homo Sapien fossil fragments were found here.

 Guides